Exponential methods for anisotropic diffusion: Results

 \subsection{Comparison of Leja with Crank--Nicolson}

 Since Crank--Nicolson has been the traditionally favoured integrator for solving the time-dependent CR transport equation, we show the superiority in the performance of the Leja method that directly computes the matrix exponential over the Crank--Nicolson integrator.
 The results for the case of the diffusion in a periodic band are illustrated in Figs. \ref{fig:cost_cn_b_0.2}, \ref{fig:cost_cn_b_0.5}, and \ref{fig:cost_cn_b_4.0}.
-The most expensive part of the solving the anisotropic diffusion equation, with the Leja as well as the Crank--Nicolson method, is the computation of the matrix-vector products, which we consider to be a proxy of the computational cost.
-For simulation times of $T = 0.2$ and $0.5$, i.e., the transient stage, we observe that Crank--Nicolson fails to yield accurate solutions (l2 error $\leq 10^{-5}$) for large step sizes, i.e. $\Delta t = 500 \cdot t_\mathrm{CFL}$.
+The most expensive part of solving the anisotropic diffusion equation, with the Leja as well as the Crank--Nicolson method, is the computation of the matrix-vector products, which we consider to be a proxy of the computational cost.
+Let us clearly state that we are exclusively interested in studying the performance of temporal integrators in this study.
+The error (incurred during the time integration of the anisotropic diffusion equation) is estimated by comparing the simulations to a reference solution computed using very small step sizes for a given spatial resolution.
+The l2 norm of the error incurred can be computed as For simulation times of $T = 0.2$ and $0.5$, i.e., the transient stage, we observe that Crank--Nicolson fails to yield accurate solutions (l2 error $\leq 10^{-5}$) for large step sizes, i.e. $\Delta t = 500 \cdot t_\mathrm{CFL}$.
 Therefore, one is forced to choose smaller step sizes to generate better results, in terms of accuracy, thereby significantly upsurging the computational cost.
 The direct computation of the matrix exponential using the Leja method, however, is able to generate highly accurate solutions, depending on the user-defined tolerance, whilst taking substantially larger step sizes.
 As a matter of fact, one can choose to have only one time step, where the step size is equal to the final simulation time ($\Delta t = T_f$).
 This is clearly the best case scenario as one is able to reduce the number of matrix-vector products by almost two orders of magnitude without compromising the accuracy of the solution.
 We note that in some configurations, especially in cases with low spatial resolution and relatively small simulation times, the blue and the red markers coincide.
 This is due to the fact in these low resolution simulations, $1000 \cdot \Delta t_\mathrm{CFL} \geq T_f$, which is why we only have a single time step.